backdrop-contrib/reference/README.md

 ### In progress:

+* Switch to allowing only a single entity type as the field target.

+### Things to do:

 * autocomplete callback failing for comment types
-* Get entity save and load to properly deal with entity-bundle combo.

-### Things to do:

 * check that entity exists in autocomplete validate
 * get autocomplete function to respect status restrictions
-* figure out how to deal with comment status being reversed
 * permissions on autocomplete callback to check that user has ability to edit the field
+* add access check to the entity info so user can only select content they can access
 * update field validation to test that the referenced entity meets restrictions
 * behaviour for when an extisting target is no longer an allowed entity bundle
 * hide or disable entity type selector if only one entity type can be selected